ta0kira/wrapping-editor/README.md

 -- 2. Create an editor.
 This example uses the `breakExact` wrapping policy. editor = editDocument breakExact paragraphs

 -- 3a.
-Edit the document using actions from `Base.Viewer` and `Base.Editor`.
---     Don't forget to set the viewport size!
-If either dimension is < 1, the --     text will be unbounded in that direction. editor' = foldl (flip ($)) editor [
+Edit the document using actions from `Viewer` and `Editor`.
+Don't forget -- to set the viewport size!
+If either dimension is < 1, the text will be -- unbounded in that direction. editor' = foldl (flip ($)) editor [
     viewerResizeAction (80,24),
     editorDownAction,